 Head Chef Jamie Hall has created a seasonal menu that draws from Yorkshire’s abundance of produce.
 Jamie has worked for 2 our of Yorkshire's 5 Michelin starred chefs and now running the Rattle Owl kitchen his own food develops that pedigree.

 Our wine list has been developed to complement our menu, introducing mostly organic and smaller producer wines.
 We also have Owlet Food & Wine – our microshop which stocks organic wine and local beers.

 We are based on one of York’s most interesting and beautiful streets.
-It has taken two years to renovate our 17th century building and to bring the site of the former Blakehead Bookshop and Cafe back to life.
+It took two years to renovate our 17th century building and to bring an empty site back to life.
+We recently won a York design award for our efforts.
 In the course of the renovations we found the remains of a Roman building in our basement.
 Who knew?
 Let’s just say we now have one of York’s most interesting wine cellars.